MicrosoftDocs/SupportArticles-docs/support/sql/availability-groups/troubleshooting-automatic-failover-problems.md

 1. Open the _Cluster.log_ file in Notepad to review the Windows Cluster log.

-1. Search for the string "Connect to SQL Server" that falls in the time of the failed failover event.
+1. Search for the string "Connect to SQL Server" that falls during the failed failover event.

 1. Review the subsequent login messages using the thread id (see the following picture) to correlate the events tied to login.